FACTBOX-Details of funeral service planned for Britain's Prince Philip | Entertainment

-Following are details of the funeral this Saturday for Britain's Prince Philip, Queen Elizabeth's husband, who died on April 9 aged 99.
+Following are details of the funeral this Saturday of Britain's Prince Philip, Queen Elizabeth's husband, who died on April 9 aged 99.
 THE FUNERAL

 However, it has had to be scaled back because of COVID-19 restrictions.
 There will be no public access, no public processions and the funeral will take place entirely within the grounds of Windsor Castle.
 The service will begin with a national minute of silence.
 At the end of the service Philip will be interred in the chapel's Royal Vault.

 WHO WILL ATTEND?
 Only 30 mourners are permitted because of COVID-19 rules.
-These will include the queen, senior royals and members of Prince Philip's family.
+These will include the queen, all senior royals including the duke's grandchildren and their wives, and members of Prince Philip's family including Bernhard, the Hereditary Prince of Baden, and Prince Philipp of Hohenlohe-Langenburg.

-Heir-to-the-throne Prince Charles and other royals will take part in a procession on foot behind Philip's coffin as it is conveyed to the chapel on a specially-converted Land Rover that Philip helped design.
-Among those attending will be Philip's grandson Prince Harry, who quit royal duties to move to Los Angeles, although his wife, Meghan, is pregnant and was advised by her doctor not to travel.

 THE DETAILS (note: all times local, GMT is one hour behind British Summer Time) At 11 a.m., Philip's coffin, covered by his standard (flag), a wreath, his naval cap and sword, will be moved by a bearer party from the Queen's Company, 1st Battalion Grenadier Guards from the Private Chapel in Windsor Castle - where it has been lying in rest - to the Inner Hall of the castle.